xpdavid/CS2103R-Report/index.md

 `Macker` is used to detect violations in high-level design.
 For example, one of the current enforced rule says that ["test cases should not be dependent on each other"](https://github.com/TEAMMATES/teammates/blob/bd97f4210749b8a58a8285258098c2f91d492099/static-analysis/teammates-macker.xml#L3).
 Currently, there are only two rules for this analyser.

 `Findbugs` cannot print violations in build log.
-We cannot check wether the build is successful or not in CI environment.
-Therefore, we exclude it and only put one rule for it.
+We cannot check which rules are violated in console when build fails.
+Therefore, we exclude it and only enforce one rule from it.

 ### Discussion

 This report will discuss possible rules in `CheckStyle`, `Macker`, `PMD` and `Findbugs`.
-Concrete configurations or customised checker will be proposed.
+Concrete configurations or customised checkers will be proposed.

-We will divide the discussion into three section: `Coding Standard`, `Design Principle` and `Bug Prevention`.
+We will divide the discussion into three sections: `Coding Standard`, `Design Principle` and `Bug Prevention`.

 #### Coding Standard